 David the bar owner and resident of Chapéu Mangueira at the back of Copacabana has a passion for bringing quality, tasty food into the community.
 He won two years running the best “Comida de Buteco” food in Rio de Janeiro!

-What a top bloke.
-His bar is so popular now he opened a top floor, which has a stunning view over the back of Copacabana all the way to the sea.
+His bar is so popular now he’s extended a roof top, which has a stunning view over the back of Copacabana all the way to the ocean.